 - Research is a requirement for all students with opportunities available as early as the summer after your first year.
-We have strong computational quantum, astrophysics, and materials physics groups and many of our students receive funding through the Summer Undergradute Research Fellowship (SURF) program.
+We have strong computational biophysics, atmospheric physics, astrophysics, and experimental physics groups and many of our students receive funding through the Summer Undergradute Research Fellowship (SURF) program.

 - You’ll have access to the Amjoch Observatory, with a computer-controlled Meade 16-inch LS-200 telescope (complete with ST-8 CCD camera and UBVRI filters) for astrophysical research projects.

 - The Physics Learning Center is available as a place to get extra help with course work or to be employed as a coach.

 - Our facilities include the Pierre Auger Cosmic Ray Observatory as well as laboratories for atmospheric physics, atomic and molecular laser spectroscopy, cloud physics, integrated magneto-photonics, and more.

 - Over a century after the fact, the Guinness Book of World Records recognized the entire Michigan Tech 1901 physics faculty for constructing the world's longest pendulum—4,440 feet!